samharrison7/fortran-error-handler/README.md

 type(Result0D) :: r
 ```

 We first need to initialise the ErrorCriteria (and thus ErrorHandler).
-This sets a default error with code 1, and a "no error" with code 0, as well as a number of default errors for the criteria (see the [ErrorCriteria docs](docs/ErrorCriteria.md)).
-At the same time, let's specify two custom errors that we might want to trigger at some later point in the code. `isCritical` determines whether triggering of the error stops the program executing or just prints a warning, and it default to true (i.e., triggering an error stops the program).
+This sets a default error with code 1, and a "no error" with code 0, as well as a number of default errors for the criteria (see the [ErrorCriteria docs](doc/ErrorCriteria.md)).
+At the same time, let's specify two custom errors that we might want to trigger at some later point in the code. `isCritical` determines whether triggering of the error stops the program executing or just prints a warning, and it defaults to true (i.e., triggering an error stops the program).

 ```fortran
 call EH%init( &